kartonfarkas/api_docs/source/integrations/automation_center/node_resource_options_endpoint.rst

 Resource Options Endpoint
 =========================

-This endpoint is called when the customer opens up the program node dialogue, and for this your service should respond with the list of available resources as outlined below.
+This endpoint is called when the customer opens up the program node dialogue, and for this, your service should respond with the list of available resources as outlined below.

 .. image:: /_static/images/ac_node_options_workflow.png

 * HTTP Method: GET

 .. list-table:: **Parameters**
    :header-rows: 1